• Skip to primary navigation

 After comparing and contrasting the two types of pasta, it is evident that there are many differences between fettuccine and spaghetti.

-While fettuccine and spaghetti can both be used together in a variety of dishes, they each have their own unique flavor profile that can bring different aspects to a dish.
+While fettuccine and spaghetti can both be used together in a variety of dishes, they each have their own unique flavor that can bring different aspects to a dish.

 Fettuccine is thicker, wider, and more delicate than spaghetti making it ideal for richer sauces made with eggs or cream.